Pelargonium luridum: Description

 Pelargonium luridum is a very variable species.
-It is an erect, perennial, herbaceous plant with up to 65 cm long inflorescence stalks, with a woody tuber and with all leaves growing directly from the hart of the plant at ground level.
+It is an erect, perennial, herbaceous plant with up to 65 cm long inflorescence stalks, with a woody tuber and with all leaves growing directly from the heart of the plant at ground level.
 The plants are covered in a layer of soft, about 2 mm long hairs, and shorter hairs that are pressed to the surface of the plant.
 It also has glands.
 Most of the leaves appear after flowering.

 The stipules on both sides next to the base of the leaf stalks are linear or long triangular in shape and 15-40 mm long.
 These are persistent and turn brown with age.
 The leaf stalks are usually 6-20 cm, occasionally up to 30 cm long.
-The leaf blade is oval in outline, usually 7–15 cm long and 4–14 cm wide, wedge- to hart-shaped at its foot, variably incised, form shallowly lobed to multiply dissected, the later leaves often more complex.
+The leaf blade is oval in outline, usually 7–15 cm long and 4–14 cm wide, wedge- to heart-shaped at its foot, variably incised, form shallowly lobed to multiply dissected, the later leaves often more complex.
 The segments at the margins of the leaf-outline, can be thread-thin to oval, entire of with teeth around the margin, and the tip pointy of rounded.
 The upper leaf surface may be sofly hairy or almost without, except for the margins and veins.